exakat/php-dictionary/dictionary/comment.ini.rst

 Multi-line comments: these are comments that can span multiple lines, allowing for more extensive explanations or commenting out large sections of code.
 Multi-line comments in PHP are enclosed within ``/*`` and ``*/``.

-It's important to note that comments do not affect the execution of the PHP code; they are ignored by the PHP interpreter: in fact, they are removed before execution.
+It's important to note that comments do not affect the execution of the PHP code; they are ignored by the PHP interpreter: in fact, they are omitted at parsing time, before execution.
 Comments are primarily for developers and maintainers of the code to understand its purpose, logic, or any special considerations.
 Well-documented code with meaningful comments can make it easier to read, understand, and maintain PHP applications.

 Comments may be formalized with a specific syntax, and create automated instruction for other application.
 For example, phpdoc comments are providing extra information with a specific syntax.